Ecuadorian rock: Influences on the development of Ecuadorian rock

 Rock music was introduced to Ecuadorian audiences in the late 1950s through radio and television music programs.
 The primary influences on the evolution of Ecuadorian rock were Mexican and Argentine rock; however, the political environment during the Ecuadorian revolution of the 1960s also influenced the genre.
 The Hippies are recognized as one of the first Ecuadorian rock groups.
 Since the midst of the 1990s several mestizo-bands in Ecuador made use of indigenous musical elements in rock music.
 Rocola Bacalao integrated Andean rhythms and made in their song-texts references to emblematic indigenous towns, such as Pujilí in Cotopaxi.
-Sal y Mileto and Casería de Lagartos coined the genre of new Ecuadorian Rock.
+Sal y Mileto and Cacería de Lagartos coined the genre of new Ecuadorian Rock.
 Nevertheless, in the 1980s and the early 1990s the rhythm of the social as expressed in Ecuadorian rock was characterized by hopelessness and resistance or even resignation against repression.
 With the emergence of a powerful indigenous movement organized in the Conaie the rhythm changed.
 The most emblematic references towards the political impact of the indigenous movement are made by the metalband Aztra and the hardcore band CURARE at the beginning of the 2000s, during the heyday of indigenous social protest against neoliberalism and for (ethnic) democratization.